-At Rayne Water Systems, we come across many variations of these objections to the feeling of soft water when we meet with potential clients.
+At Rayne of the Valley, we come across many variations of these objections to the feeling of soft water when we meet with potential clients.
 A good number of people understand the benefits of soft water—reduced mineral build-up on appliances and inside pipes, as well as reduced soap costs—but are turned off by the unique sensation caused by bathing in soft water.
 Adjectives sometimes used to describe the “soft water feeling” include silky, smooth, slick, slippery, slimy, oily, etc. But to dismiss something that can provide major benefits and savings for a homeowner, based simply on the way it feels at first, can mean a customer is, to paraphrase an old cliché, throwing out the baby with the soft water.

 To understand why soft water has a slippery feeling, it’s important to understand how soft water is created with a water softener.
 When water is hard, it contains a certain amount of dissolved minerals in the water (typically calcium or magnesium*).
 Now, in order to remove that hardness, industry-standard water softeners use a process called ion exchange, in which a softener tank is filled with special water-softening resin beads.
 The surface of these resin beads start out coated with sodium or potassium ions that are waiting to exchange places with hardness ions.
 When the hard water passes through the tank, the sodium/potassium change places with the calcium/magnesium, allowing the hardness to be trapped in the tank, replaced by the sodium/potassium, and causing the water to come out of the tank to be, you guessed it, soft.